toskan/music_plugin/user_support.md

 ## User Support

-**After installing the extension, pin it** in order to use the extension pop-up.
+**After installing the extension**, you can either **pin it** or **click on it** in order to use the extension pop-up.
 Click on the puzzle piece in the top right corner of your chrome window.
-Select the pin next to the WFMU Radio to Last.fm extension.
+Select the pin next to the WFMU Radio to Last.fm extension or click on the extension in the list to open the popup.

 ![This is an image](/images/pin_it.png)